sherifscript/sherifscript.github.io/2-population-density-maps-with-r.md

 </div>

 <p>
     In Germany, the 3D visualization showcases dense population centers in cities like Berlin, Munich, and Hamburg.
 The varying heights give a sense of urban concentration while valleys hint at less populated rural regions.
 This visualization reiterates Germany's status as a major European hub with a spread-out urban landscape.
+An interestring observation is seemingly empty semi-circle region of lands surrounding Berlin.
+There is no single main reason for this phenemnon but there are multiple theories aiming to explain it.
+The first being that Berlin naturally lies in a swamp
 </p>

 <p>